-Because the manufacturing industry is always changing, it can be difficult to foresee future demands in production.
+Blockchain technology is the missing link in the success of digital manufacturing.
+Because the manufacturing industry is constantly changing, it can be difficult to foresee future demands in production.
 The implementation of blockchain technology into business operations across several industries is likely to grow to reach $176 billion by 2025.
-By 2030, it is likely to exceed $3.1 trillion.
-Blockchain technology is the missing link in the success of digital manufacturing.
+By 2030, it is expected to exceed $3.1 trillion.

 Sharing important data across many parties in a secure manner will alter the future of the manufacturing industry for the better.
 Blockchain technology is going to help improve this process.
 Continue reading to learn why you need blockchain for manufacturing and how Tomerlin-ERP can help you.

 Blockchain technology emerged as a recordkeeping technology for Bitcoin.
 It is a peer-to-peer distributed ledger that contains a database.
 The ledger facilitates the recording of transactions and tracking of assets over a business’s network.
 It can be accessed over the web on several computers by several employees at any given time.